jupyter/docker-stacks/docs/using/custom-images.md

 This section describes how to build a custom set of images.
 It may be helpful if you need to change the Ubuntu or Python version, or to make a significant change to the build process itself.

+This project only builds one set of images at a time.
+If you want to use older images, take a look [here](https://jupyter-docker-stacks.readthedocs.io/en/latest/#using-old-images).

 ## Automating your build using template cookiecutter project

 If you wish to build your own image on top of one of our images and automate your build process,